 Previously, she practiced law for 30 years, most recently as Partner/Global Director of Corporate Social Responsibility at the international law firm Baker & McKenzie, where she worked exclusively on global pro bono and community service, diversity and inclusion, and sustainability matters with the firm’s 4000 lawyers based in more than 40 countries.

 Ms. Schachter developed a global corporate social responsibility platform for public-private partnerships that focuses on humanitarian and health issues to address global poverty through demand-driven innovation.
-She is the author of the book Global Social Investment: A Practical Handbook for Corporate Social Responsibility Programs, which covers the theories and practice, pragmatic approaches, and methodological tools for impact measurement.
+She is the author of the book Global Social Investment: A Practical Handbook for Corporate Social Responsibility Programs, which explores the theories and practice, pragmatic approaches, and metrics and methodological tools for impact measurement.

 Ms. Schachter serves on the Boards of Directors of Concern Worldwide US, which works with the world’s most vulnerable people in more than two dozen countries; and Autism Parents Connect, which empowers carers of persons with autism.
 Previously, she was a member of the Board of Directors of the International NGO Safety and Security Association, which works to improve the quality and effectiveness of safety and security for humanitarian relief and development assistance workers operating in dangerous environments.